Certified Training with Branch-and-Bound for Lyapunov-stable Neural Control: Methodology

-Neural network verifiers typically verify \eqref{eq:goal} by computing a provable upper bound $\ol{g}$ such that $\ol{g}\geq g(\rvx)~(\forall\rvx\in\gB)$ provably holds, and \eqref{eq:goal} is considered as verified if $ \ol{g}\leq 0$.
-For models trained without certified training, the upper bound computed by verifiers is usually loose, or it requires a significant amount of time to further optimize the bounds or gradually tighten the bounds by branch-and-bound at test time.
-Certified training essentially optimizes for objectives which take the computation of verified bounds into consideration, so that \eqref{eq:goal} not only empirically holds for any worst-case data point $\rvx$ which can be empirically found to maximize $g(\rvx)$, but also the model becomes more verification-friendly, i.e., verified bounds become tighter and thereby it is easier to verify $\ol{g}\leq 0$ with less branch-and-bound at test time.

-\paragraph{Specifications for Lyapunov-stable neural control.} In this work, we particularly focus on the problem of learning a certifiably Lyapunov-stable neural state-feedback controller \iclradd{with continuous control actions} in a nonlinear discrete-time dynamical system, with asymptotic stability guarantees.
-We adopt the formulation from \citet{yang2024lyapunov}.
-Essentially, there is a nonlinear dynamical system
+\paragraph{Lyapunov-stable neural control.} We focus on learning verifiably stable neural controllers with Lyapunov asymptotic stability guarantees~\citep{lyapunov1992general}, for a nonlinear discrete-time dynamical system with continuous control actions.
+We adopt the problem formulation from \citet{yang2024lyapunov}.
+Suppose the input state has $d$ dimensions, a nonlinear dynamical system is defined as

-which takes the state $\rvx_t\in\sR^{d} $ at the current time step $t$ and a \iclradd{continuous} control input $u_t(\rvx_t)\in\sR^{n_u}$, and then the dynamical system determines the state at the next time step $t+1$.
-The control input $u_t(\rvx_t)$ is generated by a controller which is a NN here.
-The state of the dynamical system is also the input of the certified training problem.

-Lyapunov asymptotic stability can guarantee that if the system begins at any state $\rvx\in\gS $ within a region-of-attraction (ROA) $\gS\subseteq\gB$, it will converge to a stable equilibrium state $\rvx^*$. \iclradd{Following previous works, we assume that the equilibrium state is known, which can be manually derived from the system dynamics for the systems we study.} To certify the Lyapunov asymptotic stability, we need to learn a Lyapunov function $V(\rvx_t):\sR^d\rightarrow\sR$, such that the Lyapunov condition provably holds for the dynamical system in \eqref{eq:system}:

-and $V(\rvx^*)=0$, where $\kappa>0$ is a constant which specifies the exponential stability convergence rate.
-This condition essentially guarantees that at each time step, the controller always make the system progress towards the next state with a lower Lyapunov function value, and thereby the system will ultimately reach $\rvx^*$ which has the lowest Lyapunov function value given $V(\rvx^*)=0$.
-Following \citet{yang2024lyapunov}, we guarantee $V(\rvx^*)=0$ and $\forall \rvx_t\neq\rvx\in\sR^d, V(\rvx_t)>0$ by the construction of the Lyapunov function, as discussed in \Cref{sec:model_lyap}, and we specify the ROA using a sublevel set of $V$ as $\gS\coloneqq \{ \rvx\in\gB \mid V(\rvx)<\rho\}$ with sublevel set threshold $\rho$.
-Since ROA is now restricted to be a subset of $\gB$ and the verification will only focus on $\gB$, we additionally need to ensure that the state at the next time step does not leave $\gB$, i.e., $ \rvx_{t+1} \in \gB $.